Being hostile towards others because we’re finding life tough isn’t right, particularly if it means us alienating the people we care about the most.

 Learned patterns are difficult to change.
 People who are hostile, will continue to refuse to see themselves as wrong.
 They don’t believe they are, so the pattern continues.
 Any reaction, which is aggressive or exaggerated in this way, is likely to be a sign that they’re dealing with stress.

-When anyone is stressed, they’re less likely to be in control of our thoughts or feelings, therefore we go with what’s being presented.
-I think the key to any situation when someone presents hostility is not to take anything they say personally.
+When anyone is stressed, they’re less likely to be in control of their thoughts or feelings, therefore they will go with what’s being presented.
+The key to any situation when someone presents us with hostility, is not to take anything they say personally.

 Usually hostility comes in on the back of something else.
 It’s how they feel about themselves, not how they feel about us.
 Any situation can trigger a reaction, but when we become reactive we show hostility back.

-Of course, if someone is hostile towards you because it’s something you’ve done, it’s probably best to accept that you’re wrong.
-If you’re met with hostility because it’s something they’re dealing with, try to look for common ground you can both agree on that will help.
+If someone is hostile towards you because it’s something you’ve done, it’s probably best to accept what they say.
+If you’re met with hostility because it’s something they’re dealing with, try to look for common ground you can both agree on.

 Listen to what they say, keep an open mind but try not to be defensive about their comments.

-Finally, I believe that hostility comes from unresolved issues.
+Hostility comes from unresolved issues.
 Resolve those issues and you’re less likely to be hostile.